 The first Apple computer, appropriately named the Apple I, was a revolution in home computer design, but it was the Apple II that brought commercial success to Apple Computers.
 The Franklin Ace 100 was almost a complete clone of the Apple II.

 Franklin copied large portions of Apple's operating system software in order to allow its computer run Apple programs*.
 In a time before hard disk drives, the operating system was stored on ROM chips.

-Even though Franklin Computer lost this case, the company survived and is now one of the largest producers of hand-held electronic devices, including the eBookman (discussed on the Random House v.
-Rosetta Books, LLC page).
+Even though Franklin Computer lost this case, the company survived and is now one of the largest producers of non-smartphone hand-held electronic devices, including the now-defunct eBookman (an early e-reader).
+They currently make dictionaries, translators, and electronic Bibles.
 Apple has long refused to license the production of its hardware to third parties.
 As a result, it retains a monopoly on producing Apple-compatible computers.

 *This link opens a FTP site containing disk images from hundreds of old Apple II-compatible programs.